 For the duration of the course, you will have specialist tutors who will guide you through each module.
 The tutors will help you with any questions or any guidance that you need while on the CCRS course.

-- 10 hours contact time (5 two-hour twilight sessions)
+- 10 hours contact time (weekly twilight’s or Saturday mornings)

 - All eight modules are generally completed within 12 – 18 months but can be spread over a maximum of five years as allowed by the Board of Studies